 |Study Period||Start date||Census date||WW date||End date|

-- LO2: Critically analyse service products and delivery to position a service firm in a target market.
+- Critically analyse the extended marketing mix to manage to position a service firm in a target market.

-- LO3: Recommend different strategic options to improve customer performance in service firm.
+- Suggest different strategic options collaboratively to improve customer performance in service firms.

 |Timetable||View the lecture timetable | View the full unit timetable|

 Lovelock, CL, Patterson, PG, & Walker, R 2014, Services marketing: an Asia-Pacific and Australian perspective, 6th edn, Pearson Australia, NSW.